Kick At The Dark

 Nominated for Merritt Award - Outstanding Production by a New or Emerging Company

-Andrew Chandler has appeared on stages across Canada.
+Andrew Chandler is the founding artistic director of Kick at the Dark Theatre, and has appeared on stages across Canada.
 In Nova Scotia, he has performed with Neptune Theatre, Two Planks and a Passion Theatre, Ship’s Company Theatre, Festival Antigonish, Shakespeare by the Sea, and a host of independent companies.
 His solo turns in Kick At The Dark’s productions of The Story of a Sinking Man and Every Brilliant Thing led each show to be nominated for Merritt Awards for Outstanding Production by a New or Emerging Company (with Sinking Man winning this award).
-As a director, he has directed each of Kick At The Dark Theatre’s productions since The Story of a Sinking Man, including Seminar (Merritt nomination 2017) and was chosen for Neptune Theatre’s Chrysalis Project, where he assistant directed the smash hit pantomime Cinderella, and the striking contemporary drama Lo, or Dear Mr. Wells.
+As a director, he has directed each of Kick At The Dark Theatre’s productions from The Story of a Sinking Man to Giant Killer Shark, and was chosen for Neptune Theatre’s Chrysalis Project, where he assistant directed the smash hit pantomime Cinderella, and the striking contemporary drama Lo, or Dear Mr. Wells.
 He has co-written several shows, including Going Down with Ann Doyle, Stay At Home Dead with Ajar Theatre, and the musical So...
 What About Love? with Garry Williams and Amy Reitsma.
+He is currently the Artistic Director of Chester Playhouse.

 Meet The team